VaulttCo/vault-co-meta-agent/docs/vault-core-phase3-handoff.md

 # Vault Core — Phase 3 Handoff

+> **Naming update (2026-06-02):** the "Victoria — Marketing Director" executive described in this
+> historical handoff was later renamed to **Valentina (AI Marketing Director)**.
+The name "Victoria"
+> now refers to the AI Sales Coach product.
+See `docs/valentina-marketing-director-spec.md`.
+This
+> handoff is kept as a point-in-time record.

 **Status:** shipped, build clean (71 routes).
 Fully functional with **zero database** (mock fallback preserved).
 Read / analyze / recommend only — no client-side actions; human approval mandatory.

 Phase 3 turns the agents into a **collaborating workforce**: Victoria activated, a Collaboration Engine, Reputation + Objectives, and System Creation Engine V1.
 Decision record: `ADR-0004` (in the Obsidian vault).